Blog

 6. Auto insurance rate increase, possibility of losing insurance.

 Another way your life will be affected after receiving an OWI is your personal life.
 Your family will be financially strained by posting bail and loss of work on your part.
 If you are able to keep your job, some employers frown on DUI charges, concern if with a DUI can I still drive to work may not be an issue.
 Your standing in the community will be negatively impacted as well.
-Need help with DUI bail in Avon and Indianapolis, IN?
+Need help with DUI bail in Indianapolis, IN?
 Call 317-423-9300 today!

 What Is a Weapons Charge?